Quietek/SaveSync/README.md

 The SteamSync folder is inteded to be placed on a removable drive such as a flash drive or an SD card.
 I personally have been keeping it on my Steam Deck's sd card.
 It can be placed and used anywhere though, so you can place it on a NAS or even just somewhere generic on your PC's SSD/HDD.

 #### Is this software compatible with Windows?
 No, and it probably won't be for a while, if ever.
-While I'd love to say it would be easy to make this compatible with windows, large portions of the code base are built around the assumption that windows games are running in Proton, and using that assumption to determine various file paths.
-Also, my priority is on compatibility with the Steam Deck and general Linux PCs, since those are what I actually use on a daily basis, and many use cases for this with the Steam Deck in particular would have you placing SteamSync on a drive with a filesystem format that windows doesn't support.
+My priority is on compatibility with the Steam Deck and general Linux PCs, since those are what I actually use on a daily basis, and many use cases for this with the Steam Deck in particular would have you placing SteamSync on a drive with a filesystem format that windows doesn't support.

 #### Is there a Decky plugin for this?
 Not currently, I have considered making one, but the last time I took a look, much of decky was still undocumented.
 Also, until I feel better about the state of testing and bugs, I want this project to prioritize general linux compatibility rather than focusing on steam deck specific features.
 I may revisit this later though.